 As is often the case in a small town, Keymar doesn't have a public transportation system that people use for their commute.

-The percentage of people in Keymar who are college-educated is somewhat higher than the average US community of 21.84%: 25.87% of adults in Keymar have at least a bachelor's degree.
+The overall education level of Keymar is somewhat higher than in the average US city of 21.84%: 25.87% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Keymar in 2022 was $39,692, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,768 for a family of four.